YouTube TV provides access to a number of premium network add-ons, many of which can be subscribed to without signing up to the base plan.

 - SEC Network

 In addition to the channels bundled with a standard subscription, YouTube TV also offers the option to add premium networks.
-In addition, there is also the option to bundle channel packs that add a number of similar channels to the base plan, such as the Sports Plus add-on.
+There is also the option to bundle channel packs that add a number of similar channels to the base plan, such as the Sports Plus add-on.

 Which devices work with YouTube TV?